Supplements to Enhance Your Dog's Health

 Omega 6 and 3 work together in the body to balance the immune system.
 Omega 6 produces hormones that increase inflammation and helps with blood clotting and cell growth.
 Inflammation in the body is a natural defense process in the body, but if there is too much in the body (chronic inflammation) it could lead to disease like autoimmune conditions, diabetes, obesity, or arthritis.
 Omega 3 works to reduce the inflammation in the body and control the immune system.

 Fish is one of the best sources of Omega 3.
-My preference is whole fish over fish oil.
-Fish oil is very delicate and needs to be properly processed so the oil isn't damaged.
-That means finding a good, properly manufactured, sustainable fish oil is hard to come by and VERY expensive.
+A great option for fish is our herring or Safe Sea Green Lipped Mussel Oil .
 If you find it hard to feed your dog fish, our Doggy Moggy Advanced might be exactly what you need as the beef can hide the fishy taste for those picky eaters.
-Another option is sardines (packed in water only) which can be found in most grocery stores.

 Other Omega 3 Sources: